* Democrats indicate they’re open to ‘means-testing’ Medicare

-Still, lawmakers in both the Democratic and Republican parties have been trying to convince the public - and financial markets - that they are willing to compromise and can reach a deal before the end of the year.
+Serious negotiations are expected to resume this week.
+Democratic and Republican lawmakers have been trying to convince the public - and financial markets - that they are willing to compromise and can reach a deal before the end of the year.

 Durbin indicated Democrats might accept a reform of the government’s Medicare health insurance program for the elderly that would make higher-income seniors pay more for their care.

 Democrats traditionally oppose limiting Medicare benefits according to income, a practice known as “means testing.”
 Durbin said Medicaid, a public health insurance program for the poor, also could be overhauled.